What is a recruitment strategy?

-When you hire for a position, there are often a few talented candidates that end up not making the cut due to timing or other external factors.
-When you’re recruiting for a similar position, consider re-visiting the resumes of past applicants.
-These candidates are already familiar with your company and may have picked up new skills and experience since you last spoke.
+When you hire for a position, there are often a few talented candidates who end up not making the cut due to timing or other external factors.
+When you’re recruiting employees for a similar position, consider revisiting the resumes of past applicants.
+These candidates are already familiar with your company and may have gained new skills and experience since you last spoke.

 8. Claim your Company Page

 Job seekers often take time to research employee reviews, salary data, benefits and more before applying to jobs.
 All of this information can be found on an Indeed Company Page.
-All companies with jobs on Indeed have a Company Page.
+All employers with jobs on Indeed have a Company Page.
 By claiming your Company Page, you can respond to reviews, customize your page and add your employer branding.
-Find out how to claim your Company Page for free here.
+Find out how to claim your Company Page for free.

 Related: How to Edit Your Company Page